cerebral-legacy/cerebral-website/content/get-started/09_using-async-actions.en.md

 }
 ```
 Now the tutorial should run using a bit less code.
 You have maybe recognised that we still reset the *toast.message* after the *showToast(..)* call.
-There is a reason for that. **Cerebral** is batching changes inside actions so it is not a good idea to change state from within an async-function.
+There is a reason for that. **Cerebral** is batching changes inside chains of actions so it is not a good idea to change state from within an async-function.

 But we can again simplify it by adjusting the showToast-**Factory** to:
 ```js